Divad001/cscc-angular-base/README.md

 ## Goal

-The main goal of the app is to create an **Angular** application, which is able to authenticate a user with a the previously developed backend provider.
+The main goal of the app is to create an **Angular** application, which is able to authenticate a user with the previously developed backend provider using JWT.

 ## Basics